-These documents pertain to the character of the congregation and its members.
+These documents pertain to the congregation and the governance of its members.

-This document relates to the home missionary movement.
+This single document relates to the home missionary movement.

 These documents detail income and expenses related to the building and maintaining the meeting house, the pastorate, and other parish matters.